NourBerakdar/BMI_calculator/README.md

 If you don't know about BMI Calculator you can read this site "https://en.wikipedia.org/wiki/Body_mass_index".

 # In This app:
-* I use Flutter themes to create coherent branding.
+* I used Flutter themes to create coherent branding.
-* I create multi-page apps using Flutter Routes and Navigator.
+* I created multi-page apps using Flutter Routes and Navigator.
-* I pass functions as parameters and fields.
+* I passed functions as parameters and fields.
-* I use the GestureDetector Widget to detect more than just a tap.
+* I used the GestureDetector Widget to detect more than just a tap.
-* I use custom color palettes by using hex codes.
+* I used custom color palettes by using hex codes.
-* I customise Flutter Widgets to achieve a specific design style.
+* I customized Flutter Widgets to achieve a specific design style.